hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_en.md

 import pytest

 # Placeholder for the actual Python code.
 Replace ... with the code you want tested.
-# Example code for demonstration purposes:
+# Example code for demonStartion purposes:
 def add_numbers(x, y):
     """Adds two numbers together."""
     if not isinstance(x, (int, float)) or not isinstance(y, (int, float)):